Our youth team

 Rowan was born and raised on an urban farm on the unceded territory of the Songhees and Esquimalt Nations.
 She is currently still in high school but is often mistaken for much older due to her rampant activism, lack of interest in pop culture and irritating cynicism.
 She has been described as “crazy”, a “hyperactivist” and (on her better days) “relentless”.
 Her volunteering includes the Victoria Sexual Assault Centre, Project Respect, Victoria Midwifery Group, and the Keiskamma Trust (South Africa).
 She is very passionate about theatre as a means of bringing about social change and last Spring co-produced and co-directed (with fellow Rhizome member, Paloma Ponti) the first Canadian production of the play “8″ by Dustin Lance Black which helped win the fight for marriage equality in California.
 You’re most likely to find her in the library, in the theatre, or outside the legislature.

-Chloë was born and raised on the unceded territory of the Esquimalt and Songhees nations.
-She is a poet, actor, and certified goofy person.
-She is a member of the Esquimalt High Gay Straight Alliance, the City of Victoria Youth Council, and is very passionate about her new involvement with Rhizome and Project Respect.
-As a proud feminist and activist, Chloë will forever be committed to helping everyone feel as groovy as possible, no matter where they come from, or where they go.
+Niko was born and raised on the unceded territory of the Esquimalt and Songhees nations.
+They are a poet, actor, and certified goofy person.
+They are a member of the Esquimalt High Gay Straight Alliance, the City of Victoria Youth Council, and is very passionate about their new involvement with Rhizome and Project Respect.
+As a proud feminist and activist, Niko will forever be committed to helping everyone feel as groovy as possible, no matter where they come from, or where they go.

 Blessed with a name to be miss-written a thousand times, Mikayla was born on the unceded territories of the Duwamish people (Seattle) and has since moved to several places on both the Nanwakolas and Nuu-chah-nulth peoples’ territories.